 This connects to how leadership rewards visible heroics over invisible prevention.
 The engineers who prevented the fire through good design, monitoring, and operational discipline get ignored.
 The engineers who fought the fire through a hasty rebuild get celebrated.
 This teaches the organization that creating problems and fixing them dramatically is more valuable than preventing problems quietly.
 Rebuilds become performative rather than necessary.

 Good developers and architects can identify these problems and push for accountability, but without leadership commitment their efforts fail.
 Leadership must ask hard questions when rebuilds are proposed, acknowledge failures when commitments aren’t met, and maintain clarity on what matters.
-Both leadership and technical teams are needed; technical teams must articulate problems clearly while leadership creates an environment where solving the right problem matters more than creating the appearance of progress.
+Both leadership and technical teams are needed.
+Technical teams must articulate problems clearly while leadership creates an environment where solving the right problem matters more than creating the appearance of progress.

 The hidden cost is eroded organizational trust.
 When rebuilds fail to deliver on commitments but get celebrated anyway, teams learn that outcomes don’t matter.
 This produces learned helplessness where engineers stop fighting for quality because leadership doesn’t care.